Informfully/Documentation/docs/source/methods.rst

 **signins.add**

-* Add a signin log entry for the current user
+* Add a sign-in log entry for the current user

 surveys
 -------